 Vitamin D’s connection to RA has been at the forefront of their research since the late 1930s.
 However, proper medical research takes a long time.
 There’s a connection between the sunshine vitamin and this chronic condition.

 Over the decades, conflicting reports have been published on the topic.
-Excitingly, just recently in 2016, long-reviewed studies have concluded that there is a strong correlation between low vitamin D levels and evidence of rheumatoid arthritis.
+Excitingly, just recently in 2016, long-reviewed studies have concluded that there is a strong correlation between lower vitamin D levels and evidence of rheumatoid arthritis.

 The Connection Between Vitamin D and Rheumatoid Arthritis